A.B., magna cum laude, 1984

-Greg Poe is a trial and appellate lawyer whose practice focuses on complex criminal matters.
-Greg has tried fourteen federal cases on behalf of criminal defendants; eleven of those trials resulted in either acquittals or hung juries.
-He has presented oral argument in more than a dozen criminal cases in the federal courts of appeals; his most recent appellate victory was on behalf of one of the nation's largest energy companies in a Clean Air Act case.
-Greg also has considerable experience handling criminal matters in the Supreme Court of the United States.
+Greg Poe is a trial and appellate lawyer whose practice focuses on complex white collar criminal matters.
+Greg has tried fifteen federal cases on behalf of criminal defendants.
+Eleven of those trials resulted in either acquittals or hung juries; two resulted in partial acquittals.
+He has presented oral argument in fifteen criminal cases in the federal courts of appeals.
+His most recent appellate victory was in the U.S. Court of Appeals for the Sixth Circuit on behalf of a criminal defense lawyer in a sanctions proceeding.
+The opinion is here.
 In addition to his trial and appellate work, Greg has persuaded federal district judges to vacate criminal convictions in post-trial litigation, and he handles especially complicated federal sentencing proceedings.

 Greg was previously a partner in two prominent Washington, D.C. law firms.
 Early in his legal career, Greg spent a year as deputy general counsel of a large nonprofit corporation in Washington, D.C.
 Immediately after law school, Greg was a law clerk for the late Honorable Irving L. Goldberg on the United States Court of Appeals for the Fifth Circuit.

 Greg is admitted to practice in the District of Columbia; the United States Supreme Court; the United States Courts of Appeals for the D.C.
-Circuit, Fifth Circuit, Sixth Circuit, Seventh Circuit, Ninth Circuit, and Eleventh Circuit; and numerous United States District Courts.
+Circuit, Second Circuit, Third Circuit, Fifth Circuit, Sixth Circuit, Seventh Circuit, Eighth Circuit, Ninth Circuit, and Eleventh Circuit; and numerous United States District Courts across the country.